JMerhi01/Interactive-Web-Terminal/README.md

   - Deployed to the `prod` stage.
 - **Security**:
   - Cooldown mechanism implemented to limit the rate of incoming requests.
-  - Can be further secured using API keys or IAM authorizers, depending on requirements.
+  - Can be further secured using API keys or IAM authorisers, depending on requirements.

 ## Infrastructure as Code Implementation

 ### Using AWS SAM
 - **Key Steps**:
-  1. Initialized an AWS SAM project using `sam init`.
+  1. Initialised an AWS SAM project using `sam init`.
   2. Defined serverless resources like Lambda functions and API Gateway in the `template.yaml`.
   3. Built the SAM application using `sam build`.
   4. Deployed the application to AWS using `sam deploy --guided`.